 Claire is the Events & Marketing Coordinator, and responsible for all event enrolments and website administration.

-Claire has recently joined ELP from a varied administrative background, and has a passion for organising events.
+Claire joined ELP in 2017 from a varied administrative background, and has a passion for organising events.
 She emigrated from the UK with her kiwi husband fifteen years ago and has two children so she understands the tough choices parents make when searching for childcare.
-During her short time at ELP she has gained a rich appreciation for the dedication and enthusiasm to children's development and wellbeing shown by our Facilitators and the teachers they work with.
+During her time at ELP she has gained a rich appreciation for the dedication and enthusiasm to children's development and wellbeing shown by our Facilitators and the teachers they work with.